yigitaktan/XeQueryReplayer/ab-test/README.md

 Keeping the full database around at this stage only wastes disk space on the replay server, and more importantly, it can prevent us from having enough space for the next restore in the second round.
 For that reason, we want to retain only the Query Store metadata and get rid of the user data, effectively shrinking the database footprint.

+> [!CAUTION]
+> `DBCC CLONEDATABASE` is used to create a lightweight copy that preserves Query Store metadata while removing user table data.
+Validate the outcome (next step) before deleting the original restored database.

 To achieve this, we use the [DBCC CLONEDATABASE](https://learn.microsoft.com/en-us/sql/t-sql/database-console-commands/dbcc-clonedatabase-transact-sql?view=sql-server-ver17) command.
 When you run CLONEDATABASE with its default options, it does exactly what we need: it creates a clone of the database without user table data, while preserving Query Store metadata.

 The result is a much smaller database, containing only the information required for analysis, and freeing up disk space on the replay server for the next round of testing.

 To create the database clone as described, use [step-7.sql](https://github.com/yigitaktan/XeQueryReplayer/blob/main/ab-test/step-7.sql) script.
-In the script, you’ll see that DemoDB is cloned as DemoDB_cl120.
+In the script, you'll see that DemoDB is cloned as DemoDB_cl120.
 The reason I add the _cl120 suffix is to clearly indicate which compatibility level the Query Store data belongs to.
-This makes things much easier during analysis, especially when you’re comparing multiple rounds side by side.
+This makes things much easier during analysis, especially when you're comparing multiple rounds side by side.
 Since in the first round we ran the replay with compatibility level 120, the clone is named DemoDB_cl120 accordingly.

 ## Step 8 / Round 1 - Verify the Clone